keploy/gsoc/2025/README.md

 **Refs**
 1. Grafana – For inspiration on dashboard design and real-time data visualization.
-2. GitHub API Docs – To fetch and process PR data effectively.
-3. Golang
+2. Golang Documentation – For best practices in building scalable Go services.

 **Time Estimate** : 350 Hours